What on earth has happened to Liverpool? Alisson's latest error at Leicester leaves Klopp incredulous | Goal.com

 Ozan Kabak, the debutant, looked to have it covered, but Alisson raced from his line to confuse the situation.
 Kabak, stretching, got to the ball, but steered it against his goalkeeper and straight to Jamie Vardy, who virtually walked the ball home for 2-1.

-There were only nine minutes remaining and yet somehow it got worse for his side.
+There were only nine minutes remaining and yet somehow it got worse for Klopp's men.
 Alisson had to make a genuinely incredible double-save to deny Barnes and Vardy almost immediately, and he was left exposed once more as Barnes latched onto Wilfried Ndidi’s pass to finish confidently for his 12th goal of the season.

 From 1-0 up to 3-1 down, in the space of seven absurd minutes.
 Klopp looked like he could strangle someone on the touchline, and no wonder.
 He argued with somebody behind him in the stands, and looked incredulously at those on the pitch.
 No answers, no explanation.